-I refer to the matter the State of Qatar and the Arab Republic of Egypt, the Kingdom of Bahrain, the Kingdom of Saudi Arabia and the United Arab Emirates (2017) - Application (A), which is before the Council of the International Civil Aviation Organization (ICAO).
+I refer to the matter the State of Qatar and the Arab Republic of Egypt, the Kingdom of Bahrain and the United Arab Emirates (2017) - Application (B), which is before the Council of the International Civil Aviation Organization (ICAO).

 Please find attached a certified copy of the decision rendered by the Council on 29 June 2018 regarding the preliminary objection of the Respondents in the abovementioned matter.